redhat-cop/controller_utilities/roles/aap_ocp_install/README.md

 ## Example Playbook

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too.

+The following playbook will install AAP versions 2.4 and earlier:

 ```yml
 ---